This post may contain affiliate links. Please see my disclosure policy for more details.

 Just a 25-minute ferry ride away is the beautiful and unspoilt Rottnest Island, and a three-hour drive south takes you to the Margaret River region, packed with beautiful beaches, vineyards and a very famous food scene.

-Further afield you’ve got Denmark, Albany and Esperance on the south coast, and Broome further north up the west coast.
-You can also fly to Bali in less than four hours; it’s a great city for access to Southeast Asia.
+You can also fly to Bali from Perth in less than four hours, so Perth is a great city for access to Southeast Asia.

 Lisa Bull, founder of Dreaming of Down Under, has been living in Australia as a British expat since 2015.
 After travelling to every state and territory in Australia and living in Perth, Brisbane and Sydney, Lisa knows from first-hand experience the best destinations to visit in Australia and the best budget travel tips.
 Her guides on this blog have been read by over 700k readers and helped thousands of people achieve their dream of living in or travelling Australia.